Congressional District # 01

 Threats and ContaminantsGroundwater was contaminated with volatile organic compounds (VOCs), i.e., PCE and TCE.
 The cleanup was prompted by detections of TCE in the old municipal water supply system.
 Before the new system was installed, people may have been exposed to VOCs through ingestion, skin contact (absorption), or inhalation such as during showering.
 All area residents are connected to the municipal water supply.

 Cleanup ProgressGroundwater was contaminated with VOCs impacting the municipal water supply.
 U.S. EPA investigated the contamination and selected an initial cleanup remedy in a Record of Decision (ROD) dated June 12, 1984.
-In 1985, U.S. EPA constructed a new water intake system, water treatment and filtration plant, using water from Lake Michigan as its source.
+In 1985, the U.S. EPA constructed a new water intake system and filtration plant, using water from Lake Michigan as its source.
+A buried intake pipe was constructed that connects to the existing city pump house.
+A chlorine diffuser, anchored inside and running the entire length of the intake pipe, disinfects the water.
 The intake system and water treatment plant successfully provide safe drinking water.

 On September 30, 1985 after completing an extensive investigation of site contamination, U.S. EPA issued a second ROD selecting a cleanup remedy that included the following actions: allowing the contaminant plumes to discharge under natural flow conditions to Lake Michigan; continuing long-term monitoring of the plumes during the natural purging period; and relying on institutional restrictions on the installation of private wells to be enforced by local health officials.
 The Record of Decision stated the aquifer would return to a useable state after 50 years.
 During that 50 year period, institutional controls preventing the installation and use of private wells in the contaminated area would be required.
 Returning the groundwater to a useable state is expected to include reducing contaminant levels to the Safe Drinking Water Act's Maximum Contaminant Levels (MCLs).
 The MCL for both TCE and PCE is 5 parts per billion ("ppb").